• Home

 6. If you need to cook in two batches, keep the first batch warm on a cookie sheet in the heated oven.

-7. Divide pancakes among plates, top with apple mixture and syrup and serve!
+7. Divide pancakes among plates, top with apple mixture (and syrup if you want) and serve!

 Notes